The Big Picture On Clever Ways To Come Up With Down Payment For A Rental Property:

 Conventional Mortgages

-On the lower end of the down payment spectrum lie conventional mortgages, usually requiring a minimum down payment of 20% for investment properties.
-But conventional loans come with far more rules than portfolio loans or commercial loans.
+Conventional mortgages are on the lower end of the down payment spectrum, usually requiring a minimum down payment of 20% for investment properties.
+However, conventional loans come with far more rules than portfolio loans or commercial loans.
 Expect high credit, income, and cash reserve requirements among conventional lenders.
 And they take longer to close, typically 30-60 days.

-As a final note on conventional lenders, bear in mind they impose strict rules on the source of your down payment.
+As a final note, conventional lenders impose strict rules on the source of your down payment.
 They want it to come from your own savings, in cash, and they usually require that cash to be “seasoned,” meaning in your bank account for at least two months prior to closing.

 That means they won’t let you use many of the options on the list below, because normally they don’t allow any part of the down payment to be borrowed from someone else.
 However they work great for house hacking — compare mortgage rates and fees on Credible.